-You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose fixed-rate loans when interest rates are low and they want to lock in at this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a favorable rate.
+Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose fixed-rate loans when interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a favorable rate.
 Call Executive Lending Group, LLC at (816) 525-8000 & (81 to discuss your situation with one of our professionals.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-Generally, the interest rates for ARMs are determined by a federal index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
+Generally, interest on ARMs are determined by a federal index.
+A few of these are: the 6-month CD rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature the lowest, most attractive rates at the start.
-They provide the lower interest rate from a month to ten years.
+ARMs most often have their lowest, most attractive rates toward the beginning.
+They usually guarantee that rate for an initial period that varies greatly.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is fixed for three or five years.
+For these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then they adjust.
-These loans are best for borrowers who anticipate moving in three or five years.
-These types of ARMs benefit borrowers who will move before the initial lock expires.
+These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+Loans like this are usually best for people who anticipate moving within three or five years.
+These types of adjustable rate loans most benefit borrowers who will move before the loan adjusts.

-Most borrowers who choose ARMs choose them when they want to take advantage of lower introductory rates and do not plan on staying in the home longer than this initial low-rate period.
-ARMs can be risky in a down market because homeowners could be stuck with rates that go up if they cannot sell their home or refinance at the lower property value.
+Most borrowers who choose ARMs choose them because they want to take advantage of lower introductory rates and do not plan to remain in the house longer than the introductory low-rate period.
+ARMs are risky when property values decrease and borrowers can't sell their home or refinance.